MaaSecLab/Library/A_Gentle_Introduction_to_REV/README.md

 	Ex.
 0x00 = 0 / 0x05 = 5 / 0x0F = 15/ 0x10 = 16 / 0xAB = 171 / 0xFF = 255

 There are an infinite amount of numerical systems, as long as you are able to represent an infinite amount of symbols.
-One of the best known big bases is Base-64 but Base-128, Base-256 and Base-518 are also theoretically possible.
+One of the best known big bases is Base-64 but Base-128, Base-256 and Base-518 are also possible.

-Base-128 (AKA ASCII) is technically one of the most used bases, since all keyboards with the English alphabet depend on it, but using it for computations and mathematics is not ideal.
+Base-256 (AKA ASCII) is technically one of the most used bases, since all keyboards with the English alphabet depend on it, but using it for computations and mathematics is not ideal.
 ### Translating from Base-X to Base-Y

 Since numerical bases are just different ways to represent numbers, we must also be able to turn numbers from an arbitrary base into numbers of another arbitrary base.
 There is a simple formula that is able to do this: